1samson1/monka-app/README.md

-# Monka is emotes for vk
+# Monka is cool emotes for vk